 Many students now use their cell phone cameras to record board work and other reminders of the lesson.
 Could there be other reminders that they could take from a lesson?
 Perhaps they could leave with a card with an acronym, or a reminder of some important process that was explored?
 And of course photographs of board notes and drawings, preferably their own board work and drawings.

 One of the fine points of teaching involves “keeping it simple”.
 This is important on two levels.
 First, does the key focus of the lesson stand out above everything else?
-Sometimes teachers devote too much time to the administrative details associated with all lessons: organizing for activities, collecting and returning assignments, explaining rules and grading, for example.
+Sometimes teachers devote too much time to the administrative details associated with their lessons: organizing for activities, collecting and returning assignments, explaining rules and grading, for example.
 While these are important we should not allow them to dominate the learning experience.
 Keep it simple.

 At another level when studying a particular idea it is important to know when to stop developing additional connections, digging into more detail, or adding more examples.
 The key concepts need to stand out.
-At the end of the lesson would your students be able to easily identify its key purpose?
+At the end of the lesson would your students be able to easily identify its main purpose?

 End on a High Note